Weighted least squares subdivision schemes for noisy data on triangular meshes: Introduction

 In this paper, we extend to the bivariate setting the univariate approach introduced in \cite{LY24} but not in a tensor-product manner.
 Indeed, we propose a family of linear (non-uniform) subdivision schemes specifically designed for data structured on \emph{triangular meshes}.
 The refinement rules are grounded in local bivariate first-degree polynomial approximation through a weighted least squares fit applied to a local \emph{subset} of the data.
 Similar to the univariate case, the resulting least squares subdivision schemes are well-suited to fit noisy data.
 In addition, the proposed rules are designed to work seamlessly with any triangular grid configuration, whether finite or featuring extraordinary vertices, which is certainly a remarkable property.

 Numerical experiments demonstrate that our method performs similarly to the bivariate Moving Least Squares (MLS) method, the Shepard method, the least squares Radial Basis Functions (RBF) method and the least squares Tensor Product B-Splines (TPBS) method, all designed for \emph{scattered data}.
-Notably, our approach stands out as one of the few subdivision techniques specifically tailored to refine noisy data on triangular meshes and their subdivision nature makes them suitable for use within a multiresolution context as well as with noisy geometric data as shown in the last example.
+Notably, our approach stands out as one of the few subdivision techniques specifically tailored to refine noisy data on triangular meshes.
+In addition, its subdivision nature has potential to provide specific advantages when used for data approximation, including multiresolution representation, local support and efficiency, smoothness guarantees, natural handling of irregular topology, no parametrization requirement, and suitability for noisy geometric data.
+Indeed, some of these potential advantages are shown and investigated in this paper.

 The paper is organized as follows.
 In Section \ref{sec:preliminaries} basic concepts concerning bivariate subdivision schemes are recalled.
 The next Section \ref{sec:new_subdivision} describes the derivation of the refinement rules of the new subdivision schemes.
 General properties of the proposed least squares subdivision schemes are investigated in Section \ref{sec:properties}.
 A convergence analysis based on the positivity of their coefficients is carried out in Section \ref{sec_convergence_uniform} for the special case of uniform triangulations.
 Section \ref{sub:regular} looks at the new least squares polynomial approximation subdivision scheme for equilateral and for triangular-rectangular grids providing examples of subdivision masks and pictures of basic limit functions.
 Section \ref{sec:num} compares a subdivision scheme of the new family with the MLS, the Shepard, the RBF and the TPBS methods, and discusses application to noisy geometric data.
 The closing Section \ref{sec:Conclusion} is to summarize the paper's contribution and to sketch future work.